eksuas/eksuas.github.io/page6.md

 ## Input
 BRDFs are defined in a new section in the XML files as below.
 They are five different types of BRDF: Phong, Blinn-Phong, modified Phong, modified Blinn-Phong and Torrance-Sparrow.
 The modified BRDFs can be normalized or not with a field <normalized="true">.
 The exponent is given as <Exponent>.
 For the Torrance-Sparrow model the "Exponent'' parameter defines the exponent of the Blinn microfacet distribution.
 Finally, <kdfresnel="true"> field indicates the fraction of the diffuse light that is reflected must be computed from the Fresnel reflection.
 We will multiply the diffuse component by 1 - F (the Fresnel reflection) if this attribute is true.

-Note that the BRDF is specified in the material with its identification number as a new field BRDF=<id>.
+Note that the BRDF is specified in the material with its identification number as a new field BRDF="id".

 ```xml
 <Scene>